Here is a detailed guide to the most important roof parts: underlayment, insulation, ice and water barrier, and ventilation.

 Synthetic underlayments have their own problems, such as lack of ASTM standards to regulate quality, failure to meet current building code requirements in different areas across the US, and moisture problems if its not properly installed.

 One of the biggest shingle killers is heat.
-This is why its essential to have proper attic ventilation.
-If there is very hot air in your attic that does not escape, it will eventually cause the following issues:
+This is why its so critical to have proper ventilation in your attic.
+If there is very hot air in the attic that does not escape, it will eventually cause the following issues:

 – Roof shingles will age prematurely